 Marcy Balter’s interest in health and wellness was awakened through her work as a speech pathologist with special-needs children.
 Discovering a connection between diet, behavior, and sociability problems led Marcy to help create the Student Nutrition Awareness Council in her home community of Weston, Massachusetts.
-Trained at Kripalu as a holistic health educator and professional-level yoga teacher, Marcy is also a dedicated student of adjunctive medicine and a graduate of the Institute for Integrative Nutrition in New York City.
-She teaches and counsels in her home studio, and she and her husband, Bruce, are active in charity work in the Boston area, including Temple Beth Elohim in Wellesley and Brigham and Women’s Hospital.
-They were founders of the Wellness Community of Greater Boston, a day facility that offered free psycho-social support services to cancer patients and their family members.
+Marcy trained at Kripalu as a holistic health educator and 500-hour yoga teacher.
+A dedicated student of adjunctive medicine, she is a graduate of the Institute for Integrative Nutrition in New York City, and teaches and counsels in her home studio.
+She and her husband, Bruce, are active in charity work in the Boston area, including at Temple Beth Elohim in Wellesley.
+They were founders of the Wellness Community of Greater Boston, a day facility that offered free psycho-social support services to cancer patients and their families.
 Marcy is a proud wife, mother, and grandmother.

 Dorothy Cochrane never imagined that her career as a fine artist and printmaker serving museums and galleries would lead her to a calling of yoga teaching and community building.
 In the mid-1980s, Dorothy joined the board of an independent and progressive school attended by her daughter, Lily.
-The school was founded on an experiential model of learning and surrounded by an active and diverse community.
-While serving the school in a host of leadership roles, Dorothy pursued her own education at Kripalu and Spirit Rock, becoming a certified Kripalu Yoga, DansKinetics®, and Mindfulness Yoga and Meditation teacher.
-It was this combination of communities and experiences that led Dorothy to find her passion for applying yogic values to public service.
+While serving the school in a host of leadership roles, Dorothy pursued her education at Kripalu and Spirit Rock, becoming a certified Kripalu Yoga, DansKinetics®, and Mindfulness Yoga and Meditation teacher.
 When Peter Alfond made his first matching grant to Kripalu in 2005, Dorothy signed on to chair the newly formed Leadership Gifts Committee, a position she still holds.
-In addition to her nonprofit board work, Dorothy and her husband, Michael, built a yoga and meditation studio next to their Guilford, Connecticut, home, where she teaches yoga classes, hosts workshops, and enjoys a local community whose members share her spiritual values.
+In addition to her nonprofit board work, Dorothy and her husband, Michael, built a yoga and meditation studio next to their home in Guilford, Connecticut, where she teaches yoga and hosts workshops.

-Steve Dinkelaker is owner and president of American Lease Insurance, an innovative insurance enterprise providing coverage for small-ticket equipment leasing, financing companies, and their customers in the United States and Canada.
-Credited with “inventing” lease insurance, Steve founded the first agency to offer lease insurance in the early 1980s, and remains an energetic industry leader.
-Alongside his business success, Steve is a longtime student of philosophy.
-His interest in human potential was first kindled in the 1960s and ’70s during his undergraduate and graduate years at the University of California, and led naturally to an exploration of yoga and holistic living.
-Steve serves on the Board because he sincerely and strongly believes that the practice of yoga is a pathway to greater well-being, and that Kripalu can contribute to a better life for anyone who avails themselves of what it has to offer.
-Steve is married to Ruah Donnelly, an attorney and author with a passion for New England gardens.
-Supporters of various horticultural and conservation organizations, Steve and Ruah live in Conway, Massachusetts, surrounded by a vibrant community of native plants.
+Steve Dinkelaker is owner and president of American Lease Insurance, an innovative insurance enterprise providing coverage for small-ticket equipment leasing, financing companies, and their customers in the US and Canada.
+Credited with “inventing” lease insurance, Steve founded the first agency to offer lease insurance in the early 1980s and remains an energetic industry leader.
+Steve is also a longtime student of philosophy whose interest in human potential was kindled in the 1960s and ’70s during his undergraduate and graduate years at the University of California.
+He and his wife, attorney and author Ruah Donnelly, live in Conway, Massachusetts, and are supporters of various horticultural and conservation organizations.

-David Ellner’s spiritual journey began 11 years ago with a powerful Kripalu program experience.
-David has 25 years’ experience in the music, television, and new technologies industries, with a focus on digital, marketing, business development, strategy, operations, and finance.
-He was president of Digital and Business Development for 19 Entertainment, home to the hit television shows American Idol and So You Think You Can Dance.
-Before that, he was executive vice president of Global Digital Initiatives at Universal Music Group, COO and CFO of Motown Records, and held various positions at EMI Music Publishing and Polygram Records.
-David earned his undergraduate degree from SUNY Albany and his MBA from NYU Stern School of Business, where he is an adjunct professor.
-Over the last decade, David has passionately pursued the practices of meditation and yoga.
-The physical, mental, and spiritual benefits he’s received inspired him to serve as a bridge between the worlds of commerce and expanding awareness.
-He feels Kripalu has something unique and special to offer in this pivotal area of social change and evolution.
-An avid rock climber, at-home chef, and suffering New York Jets fan, David lives in New Jersey with his wife, Kim, a Kripalu-certified yoga teacher, and their two children, who are Kripalu family program alumni.
+David Ellner has 25 years of experience in the music, television, and new technologies industries, with a focus on digital, marketing, business development, strategy, operations, and finance.
+His past positions include president of digital and business development for 19 Entertainment, home to the hit television shows American Idol and So You Think You Can Dance; executive vice president of Global Digital Initiatives at Universal Music Group; and COO and CFO of Motown Records.
+He also held various positions at EMI Music Publishing and Polygram Records.
+David earned his undergraduate degree at SUNY Albany and his MBA from NYU Stern School of Business, where he is an adjunct professor.
+A powerful Kripalu program experience a decade ago catalyzed his practices of meditation and yoga, and the benefits he’s received inspired him to serve as a bridge between the worlds of commerce and expanding awareness.
+David lives in New Jersey with his wife Kim, a Kripalu Yoga teacher, and two children who are Kripalu family program alumni.

-Marcia Feuer retired after many years as the Director of Public Policy at the Mental Health Association of Nassau County, New York.
+Marcia Feuer spent many years as the director of public policy at the Mental Health Association of Nassau County, New York.
 In that role, she worked to promote recovery, fight discrimination, and foster a better understanding of mental illness through lobbying and grass-roots advocacy on behalf of children, youth, adults, and seniors.
-She continues this work as a member of the boards of the Mental Health Association in New York State and Long Island Families Together.
-While raising her two children, Marcia returned to school to obtain a law degree.
-A deepening relationship with yoga and meditation led her to Kripalu.
-Marcia and her husband, Jonathan, live in Great Neck, New York, and spend as much time as possible in the Berkshires.
+Following her retirement, she continues this work as a member of the boards of the Mental Health Association in New York State and Long Island Families Together.
+Marcia earned her law degree while raising two children.
+She and her husband, Jonathan, live in Great Neck, New York, and spend as much time as possible in the Berkshires.

-Sarah Hancock was a software engineer for IBM, Programart, and Compuware, Inc. She now expresses her love of the arts and support for education by serving on the board of several nonprofit organizations in Boston and the Berkshires.
-Sarah’s longstanding interest in yoga and meditation was always accompanied by a sense that scientific research would one day establish their efficacy, and result in a wide acceptance of the practices and their philosophical tenets.
-Learning of the research partnership between Kripalu’s Institute for Extraordinary Living and Harvard, Sarah immediately signed on as a supporter.
-She joined Kripalu’s Board in 2008 and now chairs the Finance Committee.
+Sarah Hancock, a former software engineer for IBM, Programart, and Compuware, Inc. now serves on the board of several nonprofit organizations in Boston and the Berkshires.
+Sarah’s conviction that scientific research would eventually establish yoga’s efficacy, and result in a wide acceptance of the practices and their philosophical tenets, inspired her to become an early supporter of the Kripalu Institute for Extraordinary Living.
+She joined the Board in 2008 and now chairs the Finance Committee.
 Sarah divides her time between Boston and Lenox, Massachusetts.

 Joan Kopperl has been an active public servant in the Berkshires for most of her life.
-She is a founding director of the Berkshire South Community Center, which opened the doors to its new building in 2002, and a longtime board member of the Stockbridge Bowl Association.
+She is a founding director of the Berkshire South Community Center and a longtime board member of the Stockbridge Bowl Association.
 In the 1970s, Joan chaired the Shadowbrook Committee, which successfully fought a state plan to turn Shadowbrook, the building Kripalu now occupies, into a state prison.
 When she lived in New York City, she served on the board of the Chamber Music Society of Lincoln Center while earning a master’s degree in clinical social work at NYU and Fordham.
-At various times, she has worked for the Berkshire Country Day School, the Boston Symphony Orchestra, and served on the Lenox Planning Board, and she is presently a trustee of the Robbins de Beaumont Foundation.
-Joan and her husband, Paul, live in West Stockbridge, Massachusetts, just over the hill from Kripalu.
+Joan has worked for Berkshire Country Day School and the Boston Symphony Orchestra and served on the Lenox Planning Board, and is a trustee of the Robbins de Beaumont Foundation.
+Joan and her husband, Paul, live in West Stockbridge, Massachusetts.

 Michael Pulitzer, Jr.

-Michael Pulitzer, Jr., retired from the broadcasting business in 2009 and moved to Stockbridge, Massachusetts, where he immersed himself in all things Kripalu.
-Looking to deepen his yoga practice, Michael participated in consecutive programs and completed the 200-hour Kripalu Yoga Teacher Training.
-Prior to retirement, Michael’s career path kept him at the intersection of entrepreneurship and community service.
+Michael Pulitzer, Jr., retired from the broadcasting business in 2009 and moved to Stockbridge, Massachusetts, where he participated in numerous Kripalu programs and completed 200-Hour Kripalu Yoga Teacher Training.
+Prior to his retirement, Michael’s career path placed him at the intersection of entrepreneurship and community service.
 After graduating from Harvard, he received an MFA from the American Film Institute in Los Angeles and founded their alumni association.
-In 1978, Michael’s father asked him to join the family business, Pulitzer Publishing Company, and he embarked on a broadcasting career.
-Starting in sales, Michael worked his way to being station manager of an NBC affiliate in Winston-Salem, North Carolina.
-He was also President of the North Carolina Association of Broadcasters, President of the UNC School of Journalism, and Chairman of the Board for the University of North Carolina’s School of the Arts.
-Michael and his wife, Ramelle, now run New View Tours, which leads custom tours for small groups to South America.
-He is an active Berkshire Kripalu Community member who teaches yoga at the local correctional center, a member of the Stockbridge Library board, President of the Tri-town Rotary, and on the national advisory committees for both Austen Riggs and the Norman Rockwell Museum.
-A father and recent grandfather, Michael says yoga provides him the energy needed to live a happy and productive life.
+In 1978, he joined the family business, Pulitzer Publishing Company, and embarked on a broadcasting career.
+Starting in sales, Michael became station manager of an NBC affiliate in Winston-Salem, North Carolina.
+He was president of the North Carolina Association of Broadcasters, president of the UNC School of Journalism, and chairman of the board for the University of North Carolina’s School of the Arts.
+Michael and his wife, Ramelle, run New View Tours, leading custom tours for small groups to South America.
+He is an active member of the Berkshire Kripalu Community and a member of the Stockbridge Library board, president of the Tri-town Rotary, and on the national advisory committees for Austen Riggs and the Norman Rockwell Museum.